 An internal/system offset calibration and system full-scale calibration requires a time equal to the settling time of the selected filter to be completed.
-The internal full-scale calibration requires a time of four settling periods (gain > 1).
+The internal full-scale calibration requires a time equal to four settling periods (gain > 1).